tao-j/Keiser2ANT/README.md

 # Keiser BLE GAP to ANT+

-This is a proof of concept work for receiving Keiser M series bike BLE broadcast signal and retransmit them in ANT+ compatible profiles.
+This project listens to Keiser M series BLE broadcast (GAP) and retransmit them in ANT+ compatible profiles.

 ## Hardware requirement
 + A BLE compatible receiver